luislee818/cups_coding_standards/cups.cs.md

 * Break after a comma
 * Break after an operator
 * Prefer higher-level breaks to lower-level breaks
-* levelIf the above rules lead to a confusing code or to code that’s squished up against the right margin, just indent with a Tab instead
+* If the above rules lead to a confusing code or to code that’s squished up against the right margin, just indent with a Tab instead
 * Indentationent with a Tab from the primary/first line
 * Avoid breaking up parenthesized expressions